TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-dashboard-api/data-graphs-api.md

 ### Response Structure

-The response is structure is consistent with other endpoints, as shown in the table below:
+The response structure is consistent with other endpoints, as shown in the table below:

 | **Property** | **Description**                                       |
 |--------------|-------------------------------------------------------|